-The first step to when building your van is to figure out where you the windows and vents will go.
+The first step when building your van is to figure out where the windows and vents will go.
 Cutting holes in your perfectly good van may seem scary, but with the following information, you should become more confident.

-This is a great step-by-step guide that walks you thought the theory, ventilation, location, and finally, installing the windows.
+This is a great step-by-step guide that walks you through the theory, ventilation, location, and finally, installing the windows.
 Having adequate light and in your camper is key and can help eliminate future problems such as being able to see outside if you think an intruder is close by.

 YouTube vlogger DualEx has put together a very thorough video on how to install a roof vent.
 It’s only 6 minutes long, and definitely worth having a look at.

 Now that you’ve proved to yourself that installing windows and roof vents is not that frightening, it’s time to tackle the framing part of your build.
 Just like a well-built house, it all starts with great frame.